 Zenkichi Hitoyoshi of Medaka Box primarily relies on his Savate fighting style to handle foes dues to his aversion to weapons.
 This doesn't preclude making the opponent's weapon backfire on them however.

 Sanji from One Piece is the only member of the Straw Hat Pirates who doesn't use any weapons or Devil Fruit powers.
 Hell, he doesn't even use his hands, he only uses his legs and feet so when he's fighting he doesn't risk injuring his hands, a chef needs his hands to cook after all.
+He is perfectly capable of using knives to great effect, but refuses to do so because they are for cooking, not combat.
+He makes one exception when fighting an opponent who uses weaponized noodles (seriously!) in combat.

 In Gamaran there are two school of martial arts focused on unarmed fighting: the first is the Kyosen School of the Daimaru clan, which is focused on attacks aimed at severely damaging inner organs with only one blow.
 However, as the sword-wielding protagonist points out, if their attacks don't connect, they're done for.
 Much later we see the much more formidable Kiyomori Yamanoue of the Genkon School, nicknamed "Lord of the Doom Fist" and capable of paralyzing peoples with his fingers by hitting the nerves and even rip the heart out of his opponents barehanded.